31 Of The Best Answers To The Question: What Is The Point Of Life?

 You may not have discovered your unique gifts or talents yet that make you excited about living the life you've been given.

-Doing some self-reflection and examination of your own life to try to discover your purpose can help you uncover some truths to this perplexing question.
+Doing some self-reflection and examination of your own life to try to discover your dreams can help you uncover some truths to this perplexing question.

 “The secret to life is meaningless unless you discover it yourself,” as W. Somerset Maugham reminds us.